5 Simple Hard Water Solutions

 As mentioned above, it is important to remove buildup on your appliances.
 This rule applies to your piping systems as well.
 Over time, calcified buildup becomes hard to remove.
 Remember to clean your pipes and appliances on a regular basis to keep from having to replace them too soon.

 For smaller appliances such as coffee makers, run two cups of strong white vinegar water through them on a regular basis.
 This will ensure that you are cleaning thoroughly in areas where you can’t reach and will keep your tea and coffee tasting great while preventing your appliance from shortening its lifespan.

 5. Aquasana Salt Free Softener

 For long term, comprehensive protection for pipes and all appliances, the best thing you can do is invest in a good quality water softener.
-The Aquasana salt-free softener is the environmentally friendly choice that removes the hardness in your water without the use of the all too common detrimental salt compound.
+The Aquasana salt-free softener is the environmentally friendly choice that reduces the hardness in your water without the use of the all too common detrimental salt compound.
 Having a softener that does not need to use salt will eliminate the slimy feeling of not being able to rid yourself of soap that many other softeners produce.
 It is also the healthier choice for your body, as it will not expose your immune system to the unneeded salt.